 - In the Source section, select the source of the item.

-Option Description Import from a URL Enter the path to the Web server where the item is.Note: You can import either an .ovf or .ova file.
+Option Description URL Enter the path to the Web server where the item is.Note: You can import either an .ovf or .ova file.
 The resulting content library item is of the OVF Template type.
-Import from a Local File Click Browse to navigate to the file that you want to import from your local system.
+Local File Click Upload File to navigate to the file that you want to import from your local system.
 You can use the drop-down menu to filter files in your local system.Note: You can import either an .ovf or .ova file.
 When you import an OVF template, first select the OVF descriptor file ( .ovf).
 Next, you are prompted to select the other files in the OVF template, for example the .vmdk file.
 The resulting content library item is of the OVF Template type.vCenter Server reads and validates the manifest and certificate files in the OVF package during importing.
 A warning is displayed in the Import Library Item wizard, if certificate issues exist, for example if vCenter Server detects an expired certificate.Note: vCenter Server does not read signed content, if the OVF package is imported from an .ovf file from your local machine.

 - In the Destination section, enter a name and a description for the item.